 You’re not going to find a bad view in Yosemite.
 Every turn will introduce you to another stunning scene, and every pull-out will have landscapes that top the last one.
 If you want to get off the beaten path and discover the lesser known parts of Yosemite you’ll have to hike to them.
 Merced Grove, Sentinel Dome, Inspiration Point, Glacier Point (you can drive to this one when the road is open for the season), Cloud’s Rest, Hetch Hetchy Falls, Olmstead Point, and Taft Point are all just as amazing as the other places I’ve mentioned.
 My list of can’t miss spots in Yosemite National Park is only the starting point to discovering yours.

 The most popular campgrounds in Yosemite are Upper Pines, Lower Pines, North Pines, Tuolumne Meadows, and Wawona Campground.
 (There are other well-known campgrounds in the park, but they will not be open for the 2021 season.)
 These campgrounds fill up as soon as they are released for reservation and are notoriously difficult to get.
-I have yet to successfully get an in-park campground reservation, so I can’t comment on their scenery and amenities.
+As of the start of 2021 I have yet to successfully get an in-park campground reservation, so I can’t comment on their scenery and amenities.
 But I believe any place you are able to stay in the park would be beautiful.
 There are several options outside of the park for camping.
 My favorite campground is Yosemite Lakes RV Resort.
 This campground is just 5 miles from the west entrance to the park and sits on the south fork of the Tuolumne River.
 Carlon Falls (pictured above) is just down the road and a great short hike away from the Yosemite crowds.

 All of the lodging inside Yosemite National Park is lovely.
 The Ahwahnee, Yosemite Valley Lodge, and Wawona Hotel are highly sought after and are often reserved up to a year in advance.
 If you are unable to get a reservation at the lodge of your choice inside the park, there are several options for private lodging in nearby towns.